Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson6.md

 ```

 - In this code, if the condition ```balances[msg.sender] >= amount``` is not met, the transaction will `revert`.
 This means the operation undoes any previous actions and will not consume the total maximum gas allocated by the user.
+- The Solidity global property `msg.value` contains the amount of cryptocurrency sent with a transaction.